dcs-chalmers/rusty-benchmarking-framework/readme.md

     * `--thread-count` - To specify the amount of threads in the `ping-pong` benchmark type.

 ## Add your own queues
-To add your own queues to the benchmark, you first create a new file in `src/queues` for the source code.
+To add your own queues to the framework, you first create a new file in `src/queues` for the source code.
 You then have to add the queue to the `src/queues.rs` file as a feature in the following way:
 ```rust
 // Module name has to be the same as the file name of the file you created.
 // The name inside quotation marks will be your feature name and has to